RA365-DEV/Introduction_to_python_programming/README.md

 # Introduction to python programming
-In this series with RA365, we will cover
+In this series RA365 we will cover, all listed below through Joseph Itopa A.

 ### Understanding python programming language
 1. Python as interpreted Language